Finalist category: People's Award

 “The sooner we diagnose cancer, the better chance we have to cure it.
 Our vision has been to shift the stage at diagnosis so no patient, family member or community has to suffer the pain of another preventable death from Cancer,” said Dr Bhavagaya Bakshi, one of the two doctors responsible for a new health technology start-up.

-Their innovation ‘C the Signs’ is a decision support tool, available on IOS, android and as a website.
+‘C the Signs’ is a decision support tool, available on IOS, android and as a website.
 It uses artificial intelligence, combined with national evidence-based guidelines, to help General Practitioners (GPs) identify patients with Cancer early.

 Using primary care data and evidence, their support tool can spot other less obvious signs and symptoms that feature in the early stage of cancers.

-The technology they use means that data can be easily cross referenced.
+The technology they use means that data can be easily cross-referenced.
 Once a patient’s symptom reach a particular threshold, they are then referred on for more in-depth testing.

-“For a long-time Cancer has hung like a cloud over both the Doctor and the Patients head, the dread of missing a diagnosis, and the dread of being diagnosed,” said Dr Miles Payling who, with Dr Bakshi is part of Kings20 Accelerator Program at Kings College London University
+“For a long-time Cancer has hung like a cloud over both the Doctor and the Patients head, the dread of missing a diagnosis, and the dread of being diagnosed,” said Dr Miles Payling who, with Dr Bakshi is part of Kings20 Accelerator Program at Kings College London University.

 “The more proactive we are, the more we can remove the fear of Cancer, through raising awareness, education and communicating the importance of early diagnosis”